i

-A premium stainless-steel hand grinder with steel burrs, an oak knob, and a glass catch jar - one of the closest things to a plastic-free grinder, with one caveat (a BPA-free plastic internal frame in the grind path).
+A premium stainless-steel hand grinder that ships with a glass catch jar - about as close to plastic-free as a high-end grinder gets, held back only by a plastic internal frame in the grind path.

 The body, crank, and axle are stainless steel, the burrs are Comandante's proprietary high-nitrogen martensitic stainless steel, and the knob is natural oak - the brand deliberately uses no aluminum.
 It ships with two jars: an amber glass bean/catch jar and a shatter-resistant clear polymer (BPA-free plastic) jar, so you can run the grounds path entirely in glass.
 The one unavoidable plastic is the "BPA-free plastic internal frame" inside the grinder that beans pass through on their way to the burrs; that keeps it from being a fully plastic-free grind path.
 Bearings use rubber seals, but those aren't in the food path.